 For children associations it’s always safer to mark them LAZY and only “join fetch” them when needed, because those can easily generate large SQL result sets, with unneeded joins.

-Having most of the associations defined as LAZY requires us to use the “join fetch” JPA-QL operator and retrieve only the associations we need to fulfill a given request.
+Having most of the associations defined as LAZY requires us to use the “join fetch” JPQL operator and retrieve only the associations we need to fulfil a given request.
 If you forget to “join fetch” properly, the Persistence Context will run queries on your behalf while you navigate the lazy associations, and that might generate “N+1″ problems, or additional SQL queries which might have been retrieved with a simple join in the first place.

 For a concrete example, let’s start from the following diagram: